Personal Injury Trusts - What you Need to Know

 How do they work ?

-Unlike regular banking accounts, the trust needs to be operated by a minimum of two Trustees.
+Unlike regular banking accounts, the Trust needs to be operated by a minimum of two Trustees.
 You can name yourself as a Trustee, meaning that you then only need one other individual to operate the account.
 As a result, all payments from the Trust are made via online banking or cheque where payments are raised by the Beneficiary (you) and authorised and signed by your Trustees